what is a focal point in art?

 soft and hard edges

-Soft edges are easier to look at.
+- Soft edges are easier to look at.
 Hard edges attract more attention.

 The red comb and wattles on the chicken are the brightest red in the painting.

-They are great for attracting the viewer's attention to the focal area.
+They are great for attracting the viewer's attention into the focal area.

-warm verses cool colors
+use warm and cool colors

 Your paintings will be sure to attract the viewer's attention.